 The annual paid holiday is 20 workdays, which increases with the age of the employee in categories with the maximum being 30 days.
 Employees are entitled to supplementary leave based on the length of service with the employer and/or the age of the employee.

 Employees are entitled to 15 working days of paid sick leave per calendar year for the duration of time during which the employee is incapacitated to work.
 During this time, the employer pays 70% of their salary.
-After 15 days, the amount paid varies from 50 to 60% depending on the term of service.
+After 15 days, the amount paid varies from 50 to 60% depending on the terms of service.
 One-third is paid by the employer and the remaining amount is paid by the state.

 Employees are entitled to unpaid leave at the times requested by the employee for the purpose of taking care of their child until the child reaches the age of three.
 In addition, employees are entitled to unpaid leave for providing care for a child in person until the child reaches the age of 10, during the period of receiving a child-care allowance, and child-care assistance benefits.

 Mothers (including mothers given custody of, or adopt, a child) are entitled to 24 consecutive weeks of paid maternity leave, of which two weeks must be taken before childbirth.